-In developing IDA’s strategy, we use the UN Sustainable Development Goals (SDGs) as our inspiration.
-SDG3: ‘Ensure healthy lives and promote well-being for all at all ages’ is of course particularly relevant to IDA’s work, but we believe that we can create most value by looking at the SDG’s as whole.
-As we work towards our mission, we believe that this should never be at the cost of human rights, fair labour practices and the environment.
-We are committed to ensuring we fulfil our mission in a responsible and sustainable manner and add value where possible.
+IDA’s strategy is aligned with the UN Sustainable Development Goals (SDGs).
+SDG3: ‘Ensure healthy lives and promote well-being for all at all ages’ is of course particularly relevant to IDA’s work, but we believe that we can create most value by looking at all SDGs to see where we can have the biggest impact.
+As we work towards our mission, we believe that this should never be at the cost of human rights, fair labour practices and the environment, in line with the principles which we adhere to as a participant in the UN Global Compact.

 This is affirmed in IDA’s Code of Conduct, which guides our employees and stakeholders to make the right decisions in the performance of our daily business.
 This ensures that we act with integrity, respect for the law and in line with IDA’s core values.
 Our Code of Conduct has an umbrella function, referring to related policies on human rights, anti-corruption, occupational health & safety (labour) and environmental sustainability.